k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis

-\begin{definition}[Last Release Time Ordering] Let $\pi$ be the last release time ordering assignment as a bijective function $\pi: hp(\tau_k) \rightarrow \setof{1, 2, \ldots,k-1}$ to define the last release time ordering of task $\tau_j \in hp(\tau_k)$ in the window of interest.
+To implement to above testing concept, we need two definitions: 1) Definition \ref{def:lease-release} defines the last release time ordering so that we can formulate the problem with linear algebra, 2) Definition \ref{def:kpoints} defines an abstracted schedulability test that can be used to model general schedulability tests regardless of the task and platform model. \begin{definition}[Last Release Time Ordering] Let $\pi$ be the last release time ordering assignment as a bijective function $\pi: hp(\tau_k) \rightarrow \setof{1, 2, \ldots,k-1}$ to define the last release time ordering of task $\tau_j \in hp(\tau_k)$ in the window of interest.
 Last release time orderings are numbered from $1$ to $k-1$, i.e., $|hp(\tau_k)|$, where 1 is the earliest and $k-1$ the latest. \myendproof \end{definition}

 The last release time ordering is a very important property in the whole framework.
-When testing the schedulability or analyzing the worst-case response time of task $\tau_k$, we do not need the priority ordering of the higher priority tasks in $hp(\tau_k)$.
-But, we need to know how to order the $k-1$ higher-priority tasks so that we can formulate the test with simple arithmetics based on the total order.
-For the rest of this paper, the ordering of the $k-1$ higher-priority tasks implicitly refers to their last release time ordering.
+When testing the schedulability or analyzing the worst-case response time of task $\tau_k$, we do not need the priority ordering of the higher-priority tasks in $hp(\tau_k)$.
+But, we need to know how to order the $k-1$ higher-priority tasks so that we can formulate the test with simple and linear arithmetics based on the total order.
+For the rest of this paper, the ordering of the $k-1$ higher-priority tasks implicitly refers to their last release time ordering (except explanations regarding the last release time ordering when referring to Example \ref{example-3tasks}).
 In the \frameworkkq{} framework, we are only interested to test only $k$ time points.
-More precisely, we are only interested to test whether task $\tau_k$ can be successfully executed before the last release time of a higher priority task in the testing window.
-Therefore, the last release time ordering provides a total order so that we can transform the schedulability tests and response time analyses into the following two definitions.
+More precisely, we are only interested to test whether task $\tau_k$ can be successfully executed before the last release time of a higher-priority task in the testing window.
+Therefore, the last release time ordering provides a total order so that we can transform the schedulability tests into the following definition.